It’s heartbreaking to disappoint an ambitious theatre student. Unfortunately, when you teach theatre, it’s inevitable.

 Eventually, I realized the circumstances surrounding my disappointments had nothing to do with me as an artist.
 I certainly don’t fault any of my teachers, who gave me a wide range of wonderful opportunities.
 It’s because educational theatre doesn’t and should never work that way.

-When you’re on the other side of the table, it becomes a whole different story.
-I’ve been working in educational theatre for over a decade and have auditioned, cast, and directed many youth productions.
-I remember directing one particular production for which I auditioned a pool of extremely talented and wonderful students.
+I remember casting one production from a pool of extremely talented, wonderful students.
 I was excited to work with every single one of them.
 But for all these fabulous students, I only had three “lead” roles to cast.
-Every track in the production was going to be extremely busy and have featured opportunities, but I only had three major roles that would be especially desirable in their eyes.
+Every track in the production was going to be extremely busy and have spotlit, featured opportunities, but I only had three roles that most of them would consider desirable.

-But I could only cast three actors in those three roles.
+But I could only cast three actors in those three roles (Double casting wasn’t an option).

 So, what do you do?
 Hopefully, the best you can.